genomehubs/goat-nlp/src/README.md

   - can you also add columns for common name family and haploid chromosome number

 - are there any crab genomes?

   - which of these are scaffold or worse
   - what is the status for these species in ongoing projects
   - how many projects can you show me the status in?
   - can you check across all these projects and just show me the ones with those crab species listed
     - give me the full status

+- can you include a list of projects targeting each species in the table

+  - can you use genome_size_kmer field instead of genome_size
+  - can you filter out missing values in the projects columns using goat rather than after the table is returned
+  - can you reverse the sort order
+  - what about sorting by most chromosomes instead
+  - what is the status of these species?
+  - do any have busco scores

+- have any squirrels been sequenced under a bioproject starting prjeb4